 However, since the brachialis has a large proportion of slow-twitch muscle fibers, it naturally grows best from high reps and slow negatives.
 So after you’ve done a few heavy sets to focus on the fast twitch muscle fibers, perform a couple of sets where you really lower the weight slowly so that you can burn out your brachialis and make it grow.

 Con: Need to lift lighter weights

 There’s no getting around it; you’re going to have to lift lighter weights during the DB reverse curl than during a supinated curl.

 As we mentioned in our biceps workout for females, this strength difference is nothing to worry about, however, because it’s completely normal to be stronger on supinated curls.
 After all, by using an overhand grip, you’re naturally putting your biceps in a weak position where they can’t supply much force.

 The advantage, of course, is that the brachialis and brachioradialis have to do most of the heavy lifting, which gives them a much more potent muscle growth stimulus.

 This is much the same for the reverse grip cable curl.
 The only real difference is that you don’t get constant tension with free weights.
 Either way, don’t get tempted to lift too heavy; otherwise, you’ll end up using other muscles to swing the dumbbells up and thus take tension off the true target muscles.

 Pro: You can do it almost anywhere

-The dumbbell reverse curl is a highly convenient exercise because you can do it virtually anywhere.
-While it's not entirely equipment-free, it's more accessible than a pronated preacher curl because you don't need any kind of bench.
+The dumbbell reverse curl is one of the most convenient free weight bicep exercises because you can do it virtually anywhere.
+While it’s not entirely equipment-free, it’s more accessible than a pronated preacher curl because you don’t need any kind of bench.
 The only requirements are a pair of dumbbells and a small amount of space.

 Conclusion: How to get the most from the dumbbell reverse curl